owlzyseyes/Nashville-Case-Study/README.md

 From the visualisation generated at the end of the notebook, we can conclude that a greater number of building permits is issued to the council districts at the centre of the state with lesser being issued to the others.

+## Interactivity

+The final visualization is interactive so feel free to mess around with it to your heart's content.
+The interactive map is available [here](nashville_permits_map.html).
+Below is a static image of the map:
 ## P.S

-The final visualization is interactive so feel free to mess around with it to your heart's content.
 I had a lot of fun working on this project!